fiskl-accounting/help-docs/docs/getting-started/as-an-accountant.md

 ---
-title: Started as an accountant
+title: Getting Started as an Accountant
 sidebar_position: 6
 description: Getting started as an accountant
 toc_min_heading_level: 2